SirWaffle/GodotVisualStudioCppExtensionTemplate/README.md

-# Godot visual studio 2022 template
+# Godot visual studio 2022 CPP extension template
 A quick setup project for godot cppExtensions, a godot project, and visual studio sln + proj file, that I use as a base for godot cpp extension projects for myself.

 - Contains godot 4.6 executable (can be changed easily)